AmenitiesHome / About Plumtree / Amenities

 To learn about amenities in Plumtree and the surrounding villages, select from the drop-down list below, or scroll down:

-The Church of Saint Mary the Virgin in Plumtree is the Parish Church of Plumtree, Normanton on the Wolds, Clipston, Plumtree Park and North Keyworth.
+St. Mary's church in Plumtree is the Parish Church of Plumtree, Normanton on the Wolds, Clipston, Plumtree Park and North Keyworth.
 It is one of the oldest churches in Nottinghamshire and is noted for its painted and gilded woodwork introduced in the 1870s by George Frederick Bodley and Thomas Garner.

 The church is open to visitors every Wednesday and Saturday between 10:00 am and 12:00 am.